Knot Categorification from Mirror Symmetry, Part II: Lagrangians: A-brane category and thimble algebras

 In general, there could be higher $\mu^k$ Massey products coming from the underlying $A_{\infty}$ algebra.
 In this case they are guaranteed to vanish by \eqref{whyD}.
 Namely, for $\mu^k$ not to vanish requires Maslov indices of $k$ incoming minus one outgoing strings must add up to $k-2$ as in \eqref{Higher}.
 For us, with all Maslov indices of all intersection points that vanish, only the $k=2$ term can contribute.
 It follows that $A$ is an ordinary associative algebra, with zero differential.

-The algebra $A$ can be thought of as a path algebra of a quiver $Q_A$ with relations, whose nodes correspond to critical points ${\cal C}$ of the potential $W$.
+The algebra $A$ is analogous to, and sometimes coincides with, path algebra of a quiver $Q_A$ with relations, whose nodes correspond to critical points ${\cal C}$ of the potential $W$.

-The algebra consists of all formal linear combinations of paths on the quiver $Q_A$ with coefficients in ${\mathbb C}$, modulo relations.
 Elements of $Hom_{\MDy}(T_{\cal C}', T_{\cal C}\{{\vec d}\})$ correspond to paths on the quiver from node ${\cal C}$ to ${\cal C}'$ (note the reversal of orientation), which have the ${\rm T}$-degree equal to ${\vec d}$.
-The arrows on the quiver are the indecomposable $Homs$, and the ${\rm T}$-degree of a path is the sum of the degrees of the arrows it consists of.
-Among all paths that begin on the node ${\cal C}$ is always a path $p_{\cal C} \in { A}$ of zero length, corresponding to self-intersection of the thimble ${\cal T}_{\cal C}$ at the critical point ${\cal C}$ of $W$.
+The arrows on the quiver are the indecomposable Homs, and the ${\rm T}$-degree of a path is the sum of the degrees of the arrows it consists of.
+Among all paths that begin on the node ${\cal C}$ is always a path $e_{\cal C} \in { A}$ of zero length, corresponding to self-intersection of the thimble ${\cal T}_{\cal C}$ at the critical point ${\cal C}$ of $W$.
 Multiplication comes from $\mu^2$ in \eqref{HP} -- it acts by path concatenation if the end of the first path coincides with the start of second, and zero otherwise.

-Per construction, the quiver encodes the non-vanishing $Hom$'s between the left thimbles.
-Our quiver $Q_A$ will always have closed loops, unlike for theories in \cite{KS, ST, Seidel}; the category of right $A$-modules is consequently richer.
-One can understand this as a consequence of the fact the theory has, or admits, a non-single valued potential $W$.
+Our algebra will always correspond to quivers that have closed loops, unlike for theories in \cite{KS, ST, Seidel}; the category of right $A$-modules is consequently richer.

 Since $T = \oplus_{{\cal C}} \; T_{\cal C}$ generates $\MDy$, with its endomorphism algebra $A = Hom^*_{\MDy}(T,T)$, it follows from theorem 18.24 of \cite{Seidel} that we get a manifest equivalence of derived categories \beq _{Y} \cong {\mathscr D}_{ A}, \eeq where $\MDa$ is the derived category of right ${\rm T}$-graded $A$-modules (this parallels a similar application of the theorem in \cite{AurouxS, AurouxSICM}) and the equivalence comes from the Yoneda functor \beq Hom^{*}_{{\mathscr D}_Y}(T,-) : {\mathscr D}_Y \rightarrow {\mathscr D}_{A}. \eeq Recall that $Hom$'s as we defined them, correspond to strictly degree $0$ homomorphisms, so taking $Hom^{*}$ in \eqref{equiv} we collect morphisms in all degrees.
 This equivalence of categories identifies the thimble $T_{\cal C} \in \MDy$ with a projective $A$-module $P_{\cal C} \in \MDa$, \beq T_{\cal C} \in \MDy\;\; \xlongleftrightarrow{} \;\; P_{\cal C} \in \MDa \eeq whose basis elements are the set of all paths on the quiver which begin on node ${\cal C}$.
 Since the algebra acts from the right, we can write $P_{\cal C} =p_{\cal C} A\, $.